Building Better Opportunities

-Building Better Opportunities Project 8 aims to increase social inclusion by supporting disadvantaged individuals to move closer towards or into employment.
-The project aims to increase engagement into informal and community learning, assisting participates to gain access to qualifications, training and employment.
+The Building Better Opportunities Project (BBO8) aims to increase social inclusion by supporting disadvantaged individuals to move closer towards or into employment.
+The project aims to increase engagement into informal and community learning, assisting participants to gain access to qualifications, training and employment.

 “Before I felt lonely, unhappy, I had no friends, I didn’t know anyone to speak to, I couldn’t share my problems, I couldn’t go anywhere I couldn’t go on the bus.
 I could not drive.
 I did not understand what people said to me.